Ilocano language: Modern

 In recent times, there have been two systems in use: the Spanish system and the Tagalog system.
 In the Spanish system words of Spanish origin kept their spellings.
 Native words, on the other hand, conformed to the Spanish rules of spelling.
 Most older generations of Ilocanos use the Spanish system.

-In the system based on that of Tagalog there is more of a phoneme-to-letter correspondence, which better reflects the actual pronunciation of the word.
+In the alphabet system based on that of Tagalog there is more of a phoneme-to-letter correspondence, which better reflects the actual pronunciation of the word.
 The letters ng constitute a digraph and count as a single letter, following n in alphabetization.
 As a result, numo ('humility') appears before ngalngal ('to chew') in newer dictionaries.
 Words of foreign origin, most notably those from Spanish, need to be changed in spelling to better reflect Ilocano phonology.
 Words of English origin may or may not conform to this orthography.
 A prime example using this system is the weekly magazine Bannawag.

 Samples of the two systems

 The following are two versions of the Lord's Prayer.
 The one on the left is written using Spanish-based orthography, while the one on the right uses the Tagalog-based system.